 Choosing a home insurance insurance policy solely based on price can leave you unprotected, potentially leaving you with major repair costs.

 Savings Tip: Shop for insurance using a broker that has access to many different insurance companies.
 You give the broker your information once, and they are able to provide you with accurate quotes from the major insurance companies as well as small niche companies that are only available through brokers.
 Each property’s risks and coverage requirements is unique, so nothing beats speaking with a home insurance broker so your risks can be properly assessed as well as the best rates for your coverage.
-Be sure to ask your broker about any questions you might have about how you’re covered if something happens to your belongings; a pipe bursts; or raw sewage backs up into your home.
+Be sure to ask your broker about any questions you might have about what’s covered by home insurance in Ontario and how you’re covered if something happens to your belongings; a pipe bursts; or raw sewage backs up into your home.
 An experienced broker will also be able to find you discounts that offer rewards for having good credit, or being claims free.